 Use of Business Analytics in Insurance

-Insurance companies using data analytics solutions have witnessed significant improvements in decision-making underpinned by business intelligence to improve customer conversion.
+Insurance has always been a data-driven business.
+Companies using data analytics solutions have witnessed significant improvements in decision-making underpinned by business intelligence to improve customer conversion.
 The key benefits offered by data analytics are:

 1. Customer Acquisition and Personalization

-Customer acquisition through a lead generation of high quality has become progressively tougher at a time when information is available at our fingertips and attention are fleeting.
-Even if you manage to capture the prospect’s attention, tracking different lead information from different sources can get tricky through paper and spreadsheet-based processes in place.
+Customer acquisition through high-quality lead generation has become progressively tougher at a time when information is available at our fingertips and attention is fleeting.
+Even if you manage to capture the prospect’s attention, tracking lead information from different sources can get tricky through paper and spreadsheet-based processes in place.
 Such a scenario calls for modernizing legacy systems to centralize information and databases, especially when it relates to core business processes.
 Insurance data analytics of such unstructured data helps you deep dive into the customer behavior patterns and common demographics and characteristics, and target the right customer segments to create market opportunities to up-sell and cross-sell.

 Further, data analytics-enabled tools like CRM and agency management systems enable businesses to extract valuable insights from reports that reveal the customer journey, right from search to conversion.
 It helps them understand customer behavior and enables the marketing department to target the right personalized messages for warming up leads.